flutter/website/src/content/app-architecture/cookbook/sql.md

 Internally, the `TodoRepository` uses the `DatabaseService`, which implements the access to the SQL database using the `sqflite` package.
-You can implement the same DatabaseService using other storage packages like sqlite3, drift or even cloud storage solutions like firebase_database.
+You can implement the same `DatabaseService` using other storage packages like `sqlite3`, `drift` or even cloud storage solutions like `firebase_database`.

 The `TodoRepository` checks if the database is open before every request and opens it if necessary.